 MA in Transcultural Counselling

-The objective of the programme is to provide students with a solid knowledge base and a broad spectrum of practice skills and competencies, necessary to work in a variety of counselling settings.
-The programme is intended to equip students with knowledge of theories and skills of counselling, as well as give them the opportunity to practice these skills under supervision and to undertake their own research efforts.
+The programme will provide students with a solid knowledge base and a broad spectrum of counselling skills and competencies necessary to work in a variety of counselling settings.
+The programme is intended to equip students with knowledge of counselling theories and skills, as well as provide them with the opportunity to practice these skills under supervision and to undertake their own research efforts.

 The delivery of the programme starts with each academic year in September.
 The course duration is spread over eighteen months (twelve months full-time and six months of practicum).
-The course is divided into three semesters, with the first two semesters dedicated to the taught content of the programme and the third semester devoted to independent student research.
+The programme is divided into three semesters, with the first two semesters dedicated to the taught component of the programme and the third semester devoted to independent student research.
 The last six months will be assigned for the practicum.

 Applications for admission will be accepted on a rolling basis with periodic reviews.
 The admission requirements for the course are (i) an undergraduate Honours degree (second class or higher) from a recognised institution; (ii) three letters of recommendation; and (iii) certified English language proficiency.
 All candidates will be asked to sit for an interview.
 Prospective students are advised to consult the Admission Requirements page on this website for more details.

 Click on the links below for further information.